swethasiva/SpotSpam/README.md

 *   Model 4 : Neural Network in Tensorflow and Keras
 *   Model 5 : Support Vector Machine

+# Feature Selection
+The redundant features are identified and dropped using Correlation test.
+The important features are selected using Chi-Square test.

+# Optimizing Model Performance
+For optimizing the performance of each model, the hyperparameters are selected using the following two Hyperparameter tuning methods:
+* Grid Search
+* Randomized Search

+# K-Fold Cross Validation
+Used K-Fold Cross Validation to estimate the performance of the models on unseen data and to ensure lesser bias of the models.

 Summary of results:
 ![Result Table](./models_result_summary.png)